hot300c/DOC_PROMPT/LOAN/JDL/README_JDL.md

 Mapping guidelines:
 - Use `externalId` to store the Lend ID (string-safe if API returns numeric as string).
 - Use `name` or `description` to store display text (matching `industry`, `purpose`, `loan_term`, `product_type_name`, `description`, etc.).
-- In `Lead`, the following fields map to picklists:
+- In `LeadApplication`, the following fields map to picklists:
   - `purposeId` → `LoanPurpose.externalId`
   - `loanTermRequested` → `LoanTerm.externalId`
   - `productTypeId` → `ProductType.externalId`